pitzcarraldo/reduxible/README.md

 #### `initialActions: array (experimental)`

 The List of Actions that has to be executed before rendering.
 They will be reduced shortly after being created on the server.
 So states also will be updated before connecting with React Components.
 You can place async actions invoked here before the first rendering.
-When if they were failed, sever will render with initial state with error logs.
+When if they were failed, the server will render the initial state with error logs.
 For detail, see [this example project](https://github.com/Pitzcarraldo/reduxible-example/blob/master/src/universal/services/initialActions.js).

 ##### `extras: object`

 Extra options that you want to use in the Reduxible Application.
-These will be injected to the container.
+These will be injected into the container.

 #### `Functions`

-If you have initialized the Reduxible instance with above proper options, then you can use below functions.
+If you have initialized the Reduxible instance with above proper options, then you can use these functions.

 ##### `server()`